envoyproxy/gateway/GOALS.md

 The core full-featured Envoy APIs will remain available for those who need more capability and for those who add functionality on top of Envoy, such as commercial API gateway products.

-This expressive API will not be implemented by the Envoy Proxy, but rather an officially supported translation layer on top.
+This expressive API will not be implemented by Envoy Proxy, but rather an officially supported translation layer on top.

 ### Simplified deployment